Skip to main content

 How does it work?

-Each trade invoice can be updated with a status to indicate approval or payment.
+Each trade invoice can be updated with a status to indicate approval/payment.
 When a user accesses the trade invoices, the dollar amount of the invoice will be checked against the user's authority limit.

 Below are some example scenarios: